1. Overview

 At a certain time, there can be lots of instances of the same microservice.
 There can be cases where we need to update some configuration on these microservices.
 If the configuration is embedded within our Spring Boot application, we will have to redeploy each instance of our application.
 Spring Boot provides an externalized configuration support for this problem.
 We can store the configuration in an external store like environment variables, file system, database etc.

-For example if you want to save your application.properties file outside your application JAR files, you can add it to the following directories which Spring Boot automatically scans:
+file outside your application JAR files, you can add it to the following directories which Spring Boot automatically scans:

-• The current directory from which your application’s process starts
+The current directory from which your application’s process starts

-• The /config subdirectory in the current directory
+subdirectory in the current directory -

-• Immediate child directories of the /config subdirectory
+Immediate child directories of the

 Auto Configuration

-Spring Boot enables us to automatically configure Spring and 3rd party libraries.
-Spring Boot does not generate any code and removes the requirement of XML based configurations.
-There are also starter dependencies which simplify our build configuration files.
+dependencies which simplify our build configuration files.
 There is also Spring Initializr project where we can download an application template configured based on our requirements.
 All of these features removes the configuration of critical parts of a new project.

 Starter Concept